Give your Century’s engine a little TLC with routine oil changes. Schedule your next appointment today.

 Whether it’s synthetic, conventional, or a blend of both — your local Firestone Complete Auto Care has the right oil for your Buick Century.
 Buick has specifically identified either synthetic or conventional as the ideal engine oil for your 1991 Century.
 Motor oil helps lubricate the engine’s moving parts, keep the engine cool, and keep harmful substances from building up inside the engine.
 In an oil change service, a technician will change your Century's oil, replace and recycle the old oil and filter, check all of your other filters, refill vital car fluids, and perform a courtesy inspection on your entire vehicle.
 You can drive with confidence knowing that we look out for you and your Century by taking into account your driving style, and odometer.

 Wondering if we carry the right motor oil for your Buick?
 We stock outstanding motor oils because that's what your engine deserves.
-Consult Buick's recommendations to select the right 1991 Century oil and talk with a teammate to learn more about our oil options: Quaker State® Advanced Durability™ conventional oil, Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
+Consult Buick's recommendations to select the right 1991 Century oil and talk with a teammate to learn more about our oil options: Pennzoil® High Mileage Vehicle® motor oil, Pennzoil Platinum® Full Synthetic motor oil with PurePlus™ Technology, and Shell Rotella® heavy-duty engine oil.
 There are plenty of motor oils on the market today, so why do we prefer these brands?
 They are tested and trusted.
-For instance, when tested in taxi fleets across North America, Quaker State was shown to provide 2x more protection than the industry standard.
-[1] And Pennzoil?
-Unlike traditional synthetic motor oils, the Pennzoil Platinum® Full Synthetic line of motor oils with PurePlus® Technology is formulated from pure natural gas, which helps lead to better performance.
-But don't forget about Shell Rotella for heavy-duty engines.
-It's made for gasoline and diesel engines that need to withstand rugged conditions, and is uniquely strengthened to deliver heightened performance in extreme temperatures, increased wear protection, and better oxidation resistance.
+For instance, Pennzoil Synthetics are the most technologically advanced, fully formulated motor oils available and exceed current industry and manufacturer requirements.
+Then there's Shell Rotella heavy-duty engine oil.
+It's expressly designed for gasoline and diesel engines that need to withstand rugged conditions, and is fortified to deliver improved oxidation resistance, heightened performance in extreme temperatures, and increased wear protection.
 Always refer to Buick's recommendations before going with a new or different motor oil for your 1991 Buick Century.

 When it's time for a 1991 Buick Century oil change, you’ll know where to get it.
 Your local Firestone Complete Auto Care carries some of the most reliable engine oils for Buick vehicles.
 We’ve got convenient appointment times to take care of you, with the right motor oil at the right price.
 To find out how much a 1991 Century oil change costs, call ahead.
 Make an appointment for an oil change service today and let the oil experts take care of your Century's engine.
 For your convenience, many of our stores are open late and on weekends!